revolver-ocelot-saa/GhidraX64Dbg/README.md

 ## GhidraX64Dbg
 Extension containing a Ghidra script to export annotations from Ghidra to an X32/X64 database.

+## Potentially Better Project
+Update: Check out https://github.com/bootleg/ret-sync/commits/master.
+Their offering appears to have far more features than the simple sync that this project accomplishes and supports a wider set of debuggers and RE programs.

 ## Easy Installation
 1. From the releases tab download the zip file
 2. Open Ghidra and select File -> Install Extensions